b24nguyen/VariousNotesAndDuties/CLAS 104 - Classical Mythology.md

  - Because she is angry at the loss of her daughter, creates a large famine on the earth.
 Zeus asks her to end the famile but she will not until Hermes fetches Persephone from the underworld
  - Hades allows persephone to go but not before she has been given secretly a pomegranate (fertility symbol), this binds her to Hades and will force her to return for a time every year.
 Persephone lives on olympus 2/3rds of the year and the last part with Hades
  - Persephone's stay in the underworld is winter, return is fertility in the spring

  ### Essential Element: Part 2

  **Festivals of Demeter**

+ - 2 major festivals
+- Thesmophoria
+  - Celebrations in honour of Demeter, held in Athens
+  - Only celebrated by married women where they would spend 3 days at the temple
+  - Process to the temple, stay the night, second day fasting, third day celebrating "beautiful birth"
+  - Secretive, do not know much about the details
+  - Rites involved digging up the rotted remains of pigs which had been sacrificed previously, mixed with seeds and put on the altar
+  - Sexual aspect, phallic symbols
+- Mysteries at Eleusis
+  - secret rites
+  - penalties in athens for revealing information was death
+  - 7 days in autumn between August and September
+  - The most important priest at Eleusis was the Hierophant, the one who revealed the mysteries to the initiates
+  - festival begins with a procession along the sacred way from Athens, Sacrifice of pigs
+  - secret rites performed in the Telesterion, lead into the hall by a torch bearer

+## Module 09 - Hermes

+### Essential Element: Full

+**Hermes**

+- Son of Zeus and Maia (nymph & daughter of Atlas)
+- Messenger god with close connection to Zeus
+- Often portayed as a trickster
+- Inventor of the lyre, made from a tortoise
+- Steals apollo's cattle and roasts them but does not eat, returns to his bed to be a baby
+- Apollo confronts him and as he picks the baby up, hermes farts, they go to zeus
+- Hermes lies to his mother and apollo but not to Zeus, he returns the cattle to Apollo
+- Players role of conductor of individuals, often conductor of souls of men to the underworld
+- At times worshipped as fertility god
+- Son Hermaphroditus and ultimately blends with Salmacis (becomes a hermaphrodite)

+## Module 10

+### Essential Element: Part 1

+**Athena**